Solution

 If your C:\ volume (or any other volumes) is encrypted with BitLocker as displayed above, then you can decrypt it by following these steps:

-3. BitLocker will begin decrypting the selected volume.
-Once decryption is complete, update the Workstation Details and try to start FDE with ESET Endpoint Encryption again.
-See I made changes to my client workstation, how do I update the ESET Endpoint Server of this?
+- BitLocker will begin decrypting the selected volume.
+When decryption is complete, update the Workstation Details and try to start FDE with ESET Endpoint Encryption again.
+See Updating a Workstation record in the ESET Endpoint Encryption Server.

 For more information, see the following Microsoft article: https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/manage-bde-off